andr1976/HydDown/docs/MANUAL.md

 - $L$ is a characteristic length of the geometry. [m]
 - $k$ is the thermal conductivity of the gas.
 [W/m$\cdot$K]

-The characteristic length $L$ used is the height of the gas volume.
+The characteristic length $L$ used is the height of the gas volume i.e. the length of a vertical vessel or the diamter of a horizontal vessel.

-The empirical correlations used to calculate the Nusselt number of the gas-wall interface is a function of the Rayleigh number, which can be defined by the Grashof number and Prandtl number, as in equation [@eq:rayleigh_gas].
+The empirical correlations used to calculate the Nusselt number of the gas-wall interface is a function of the Rayleigh number, which can be defined by the Grashof number and Prandtl number, as in equation [@Eq:rayleigh_gas].

 $$ Ra=Gr \cdot Pr $$ {#eq:rayleigh_gas}